Holographic complexity of the Klebanov-Strassler background: Introduction

-We begin with a review of the KS background in section \ref{s:ksreview} below.
-Then we discuss the behavior of several holographic complexity functionals in subsequent sections.
+We begin with a review of the KS background in Sec.~\ref{s:ksreview} below.
+Then we discuss the behavior of several holographic complexity functionals in subsequent sections, including a revised CA complexity and the ``complexity=flux'' proposals of \cite{frey}.
 In each case, we review the definition of the functional along with comments on their use in 10D gauge-gravity dualities.
-Then we give their scaling with the physical parameters of the gauge theory and determine the divergence structure analytically in the cut-off radius.
-We also give a numerical evaluation of each functional as a function of cut-off radius.
+Then we give their scaling with the physical parameters of the gauge theory and determine the divergence structure analytically in the cutoff radius.
+We also give a numerical evaluation of each functional as a function of cutoff radius.
+In Sec.~\ref{s:baryonic}, we argue that the $\mathbb{Z}_2$ symmetric KS solution extremizes the complexity along the baryonic branch of the gauge theory.
 We conclude with a discussion of their implications and connections to other research in \ref{s:discussion}.